torvalds/linux/Documentation/arch/x86/x86_64/5level-paging.rst

 address space.

 One important case we need to handle here is interaction with MPX.
-MPX (without MAWA extension) cannot handle addresses above 47-bit, so we need to make sure that MPX cannot be enabled we already have VMA above the boundary and forbid creating such VMAs once MPX is enabled.
+MPX (without MAWA extension) cananalt handle addresses above 47-bit, so we need to make sure that MPX cananalt be enabled we already have VMA above the boundary and forbid creating such VMAs once MPX is enabled.